Home / Compare Travel Insurance / Travel insurance for pre…

 So you can travel with confidence.

-Taking out travel insurance with coverage for your pre-existing medical conditions can be beneficial for many reasons.
-In particular, you don’t want to ruin your holiday or worse, impact your long-term financial well-being because of your condition, and have your medical claims rejected because you weren’t covered.
+You should take out travel insurance for your pre-existing medical conditions to have peace of mind about what you’ll be covered if you need to make a claim for these conditions.
+You especially don’t want to impact your long-term financial well-being because of your condition or have your medical claims rejected because you weren’t covered.

 Cover for many conditions may also depend on whether you have needed medical treatment within a certain period (e.g. 12 months) before a relevant date.
-This date can vary between policies and insurers; for example, for a single trip policy, it’s counted from the start date listed on your certificate of insurance, and the issue date of your travel insurance for an annual multi-trip policy.
+This date can vary between policies and insurers; for example, for a single trip policy, it’s counted from the start date listed on your certificate of insurance, whereas for an annual multi-trip policy, it’s counted from the issue date of your travel insurance.

-Depending on your level of cover, there may be conditions or limits that outline what you can and can’t claim with your specific policy.
-As well as cover for your pre-existing medical conditions, you may have general travel insurance benefits such as:
+As well as cover for certain pre-existing medical conditions, you may have general travel insurance benefits such as:

-Adding cover for pre-existing health conditions means you may be covered for the expenses and costs of overseas emergency medical and hospital services that may arise because of your pre-existing medical condition.
+Adding cover for pre-existing health conditions means you may be covered for the costs of overseas emergency medical and hospital services related to these conditions.
 This can be especially helpful if you’re in a country with expensive healthcare.

 It’s always best to disclose any conditions you have to your insurer so you can be given relevant and accurate advice and recommendations.

-Many travel insurance policies nowadays automatically cover a certain number of pre-existing medical conditions.
-Most other conditions are assessed on a case-by-case basis.
+Many travel insurance policies include a certain number of pre-existing medical conditions automatically if they meet this criteria, while other conditions are assessed on a case-by-case basis.

 The included conditions vary depending on your insurer and policy, but may include:

-This is not a complete list, so you should be sure to read your policy’s PDS for the complete list of automatic inclusions and full details on your insurer’s eligibility criteria.
+This is not a complete list, so you should be sure to read your policy’s PDS to find out all the automatic inclusions and full details on your insurer’s eligibility criteria.
+It’s also important to read the Target Market Determination (TMD) to establish whether the policy is right for you.

-Note: A medical assessment and disclosure of your condition does not require your insurer to give you cover.
+Note: A medical assessment and disclosure of your condition doesn’t require your insurer to give you cover.
 Pre-existing conditions are individually assessed, and cover can depend on what your medical condition is, its severity and your insurer’s policy.

-There are certain situations in which your condition may not be covered at all; for example, most travel insurance providers won’t provide cover for certain chronic conditions.
-People with these conditions may still take out general travel insurance, however, but any claims arising from or connected to these medical issues will not be paid.
+It is recommended that people with these conditions may still take out general travel insurance but any claims arising from or connected to these medical issues will not be paid.

-You should always get travel insurance if you’re planning a trip overseas.
-Even if your pre-existing condition can’t be covered, a travel insurance policy can still give you important protection overseas in case of things like theft or damaged luggage, as well as illnesses, injuries or cancellations (that are unrelated to your pre-existing conditions).
+Yes, you should still invest in travel insurance if you’re planning a trip overseas even if your pre-existing condition can’t be covered.
+That’s because a travel insurance policy can still give you important protection overseas in case of things like theft or damaged luggage, as well as illnesses, injuries or cancellations (that are unrelated to your pre-existing conditions).

-Typically, you can’t apply for travel insurance cover for a medical condition while you’re overseas or after you’ve departed.
+No, most insurers do not allow you to add cover for pre-existing medical conditions after you have left Australia.
 However, if you’ve forgotten to take out travel insurance before departing for your trip, certain insurance providers may be able to help you out – although this might come with conditions and at a higher price.

-Pregnancy is often automatically covered through travel insurance, but only under certain circumstances.
+Yes, pregnancy is often automatically covered through travel insurance – but only under certain circumstances.
 For example, you may be covered up to a certain number of weeks (usually 23) for a single uncomplicated pregnancy.

 Although pregnancy costs from unexpected medical complications will be covered, most policies will come with specific terms, conditions and exclusions and do not cover childbirth and expenses related to the healthcare of a newborn.